holgerroth/3Dunet_abdomen_cascade/README.md

 To run the segmentation algorithm on a new case use: python run_full_cascade_deploy.py
+Note, please update the paths in run_full_cascade_deploy.py

+You might have to add a -2000 offset to win_min/max1/2 in deploy_cascade.py if your images are in Hounsfield units.

 For training, please follow the 3D U-Net instruction. prepare_data.py can be useful for converting nifti images and label images to h5 containers which can be read by caffe.